emojica2/Histone_PTM_Quantification_Pipeline/README.md

 ### 1. "Ordering_DIA_Assay_Libraries.Rmd"

-This file includes the code used to align the export of multiple Skyline files to one desired order for a DIA assay library.
-Instructions for using this file are included in the supplementary information of the corresponding publication.
+This file includes the code reorder the list of peptides exported from Skyline so that it matches that of the excel workbook used for histone PTM quantification.
+Instructions for using this file are included in Supplementary File 2 of the corresponding publication.

 ### 2. "Tilapia_Tissue_Analysis.Rmd"